 Technical Background: Headphone Response and Ultrasonic Harmonics

-A 2021 technical case study examined how specific sound files interact with particular headphone frequency response characteristics.
+A 2021 technical case study of how certain sound files perform with a specific headphone’s response curve shows interesting signal characteristics.

 Why the Sound May Feel Intense at First